Rubiales refuses to resign as Spanish FA president

 On Friday he apologised for grabbing his crotch while celebrating in the VIP area of Stadium Australia, with Queen Letizia of Spain and her 16-year-old daughter stood nearby.

 "I'm ready to be vilified to defend my ideals," added Rubiales.
+"I don't deserve this manhunt I have been suffering.

-"I apologise unreservedly but I don't deserve this manhunt I have been suffering."
+"I want to apologise without reservations for everything that happened in the box, when in a moment of euphoria I grabbed that part of my body that you have already seen.
+"Of course I have to apologise, to the Queen, and to everyone who has felt offended.
+I have been in countless boxes and I have never behaved like that."

 Rubiales was repeatedly applauded as he addressed the assembly, which the federation called "as a matter of urgency".